On this "Library resources" page, learn:

 Consider filling in some of the gaps by using library resources, such as e-books and articles.

-So how you go about filling in those gaps with library resources?
 Contact your OER or liaison librarian to get started.

 Text source: Adapted from "Austin Community College (ACC) Library Services Guide on Open Educational Resources" by Carrie Gits licensed under CC BY 4.0